ncjain/Learn-Go/Go Notes/Data Type/interface.md

 The only change we made is in line no. 25 where instead of value of r, we used the pointer to r.
 Hence the concrete value of s is now a pointer.
 The above program will compile fine.

-## Use of interfaces

-We have learned interfaces and we saw they can take different forms.
-That’s the definition of polymorphism.
-Interfaces are very useful in case of functions and methods where you need argument of many types to be passed to them, like Println function which accepts all types of values.
-If you see the syntax of Println function, it is like

-func Println(a ...interface{}) (n int, err error)

-which is also a variadic function.

-When multiple types implement the same interface, it becomes easy to work with them using the same code.
-Hence whenever we can use interfaces, we should.

-##Interface comparison
-Two interfaces can be compared with == and != operators.
-Two interfaces are always equal if the underlying dynamic values are nil, which means, two nil interfaces are always equal, hence == operation returns true.

-var a, b interface{}
-fmt.Println( a == b ) // true

-If these interfaces are not nil, then their dynamic types (the type of their concrete values) should be the same and the concrete values should be equal.
-If the dynamic types of the interface are not comparable, like for example, slice, map and function, or the concrete value of an interface is a complex data structure like slice or array that contains these uncomparable values, then == or != operations will result in a runtime panic.
-If one interface is nil, then == operation will always return false.

 ## Nested interface